allogic/Nippon/README.md

 ```

 ## How do I modify models?
 This utility is still under construction!
+(IT IS NOT WORKING CURRENTLY)
 ```
 Usage: